PieterPenninckx/resource-management-in-rust/src/what-is-a-resource.md

 Resources are managed by a resource manager, usually the operation system.
 The resource manager distributes handles that give access to this resource.
-In the introduction example for instance, the handle was a file descriptor.
+The handle for a file, for instance, is called a file descriptor.

 When a process wants to access a resource, it asks the resource manager for a handle that gives access to the resource.